ham-radio-software/D-Rats/README.md

 For a real release, these changes should be pushed as a followup pull request for that branch and merged in.

+Issue 'python -m build'

 The build procedure will create a dist directory if it does not exist and create what is known as a tarball, and a wheel file.

-We do not currently use the wheel file which has an extension of '.whl'.
+We do not currently use the wheel file which has an extension of '.whl' for Msys2 or Linux.
+It may be needed for Mac OS-X installs.

 The tarball has a double extension on it of ".tar.gz".
 As compression standards evolve, the extension of ".gz" may change to match.

 Previously on MS-DOS and other platforms that only supported one dot in a filename, the extension of ".tgz" was used instead of ".tar.gz", and that convention is still widely used on those platforms.

-Before distributing the tarball, it should be renamed to be indicate the platform and architecture in the name.
+A tarball built on any platform should be usable on any other platform as it does not contain any binaries or build any binaries when it is installed.

 The built tarball name of 'D-Rats-0.3.10b2.dev301.tar.gz' has these parts: